petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/SDK.NET/v1.0.0-sprint/process.md

 ## Processes

 There are long running tasks in the Slamby API.
-These requests are served in async way.
-These methods returns with a Process object.
+These requests are served in an async way.
+These methods return a Process object.

 ### Get Process